Admiral Rodney and St Leonard's

 Looking down Wollaton Road on the left is the Wright Institute (1900) named after the Middleton’s Estate Manager in the 1889s.
 He was involved in every aspect of village life, particularly cricket.
 Beyond the Cricket Ground was the Village Pound where stray animals were kept.
 Opposite is Old Dairy Cottage, one of a number of old cottages that still survive, the others being hidden behind the new houses on Trowell Road.

-Rectory Avenue
+Rectory Avenue (private road)

 On the left are three cottages though the first seems to have been added later.
 The door to the second cottage is now a window.
 These are three-storied, though the distance between the 2nd and 3rd floor is very limited.
 The lane leads down to what was called Pig Yard, on the corner is the Old Piggery.
 Opposite is another old cottage and, to the right, the old stables of the Rectory, now a house.

-The Admiral Rodney
+Admiral Rodney

-Driveway to the Old Rectory
+Driveway to the Old Rectory (private road, no access)

 Row of three cottages

 Just beyond the driveway is a fine row of three cottages with attic windows on the 3rd floor.
-In the 1800s the first house was the Village Shop, though there was only room for three people at any one time.
-The far cottage, nearest to the Church, was the Police Station.
+In the 1800s the first house was the village shop, though there was only room for three people at any one time.
+The far cottage, nearest to the church, was the police station.

 St Leonard's Church